hudson155/kairo/README.md

   - LMS-backed training
     (onboarding, compliance or certification training, aviation ground school).

-By composing applications from Features, reusability and configurability are inherent.
+By composing Applications from Features, reusability and configurability are inherent.

 ### Servers